AndreaDiotallevi/archquery/README.md

 * To run all the express API endpoints tests type ```npm test```
 * To run all the React components tests type ```npm run client-test```

-## Continuous Integration
+## Continuous Integration and Delivery

+- Tools:
-[CircleCI](https://circleci.com/): tool for automating the development process quickly, safely, and at scale.
+  * [CircleCI](https://circleci.com/): tool for automating the development process quickly, safely, and at scale.

+- Used for:
+  * Continuous Integration: every time a branch is pushed to GitHub, all tests are run within a container, to ensure code quality
+  * Continuous Delivery: every time the master branch is pushed to GitHub, Heroku will deploy automatically upon continuous integration passing tests

+## Design Approach

+To be completed.